-Note: For Primary Students, the same consequences may be given although they are not considered major offense unless situation calls for it.
+Note: For Primary students, the same consequences may be given although they are not considered major offenses unless the situation calls for it.

 Please note: Disciplinary cases not covered in this manual will depend on administrative policy/discretion.

 Inspection and Search of Students Lockers and Belongings